 What can you do on board the ship?

 The better question is what can’t you do aboard the ship!
 There are activities and options for every kind of traveler on board.
-You can…join the crew on the open Bridge to learn about navigation, rise early for a morning yoga session on deck, kick your feet up with a book in the library or on a sun lounger, gather up friends and family for a board game, observe wildlife from the deck alongside a naturalist, pause for an afternoon coffee and a pastry, attend a fascinating expert talk over cocktails, challenge yourself to a vigorous workout, or treat yourself to a full-body massage.
-On some ships, you can also soak in a hot tub or sweat in the sauna, edit your photos or try out the latest camera equipment in the photo studio, and enjoy a nightcap around an outdoor fire pit.
+You can join the crew on the open Bridge to learn about navigation, rise early for a morning yoga session on deck, kick your feet up with a book in the library or on a sun lounger, gather up friends and family for a board game, observe wildlife from the deck alongside a naturalist, pause for an afternoon coffee and a pastry, attend a fascinating expert talk over cocktails, challenge yourself to a vigorous workout or treat yourself to a full-body massage.
+On some ships, you can also soak in a hot tub or sweat in the sauna, edit your photos or try out the latest camera equipment in the photo studio and enjoy a nightcap around an outdoor fire pit.

 What types of travelers would enjoy an expedition cruise?

 This type of cruise is ideal for those who travel to experience and learn, who seek to explore through a host of stimulating activities.
 Families are a natural fit for expedition cruising, as each day is filled with adventures that spark curiosity in kids and adults alike, from watching humpbacks with whale experts in Alaska to exploring desert islands in Baja California.
-Those who join us solo find a like-minded community of passionate travelers and plenty of opportunities to bond with new friends on shore excursions and on board.
-And while there are many opportunities to be active on an expedition cruise, travelers of all ages and abilities can have a full and inspiring experience: opting for a glass-bottom boat ride instead of snorkeling, choosing the easy walk over the hike, and discovering comfortable spots on board to watch wildlife or enjoy good company.
+Those who travel solo can find a like-minded community of passionate travelers and plenty of opportunities to bond with new friends on shore excursions and on board.
+And while there are many opportunities to be active on an expedition cruise, travelers of all ages and abilities can have a full and inspiring experience: opting for a glass-bottom boat ride instead of snorkeling, choosing the easy walk over the hike and discovering comfortable spots on board to watch wildlife or enjoy good company.

 How are expedition cruises different from traditional cruises?

 In contrast to the holistic, experiential approach of an expedition cruise, a typical cruise travels directly from one port of call to the next and features set excursions in each destination.
-While at sea, a traditional cruise ship serves as a floating resort, offering amenities that are vacation focused—such as swimming pools, all-you-can-eat buffets, happy hours, and nightly entertainment.
+While at sea, a traditional cruise ship serves as a floating resort, offering amenities that are vacation focused—such as swimming pools, all-you-can-eat buffets, happy hours and nightly entertainment.
 The emphasis is on life on board rather than the world outside.

 Main image, Zodiac coming ashore in Alaska: David Vargas